gimunu/spectralColors/README.md

 ==============

-Python utility to calculate the color of physical samples with spectra obtained from *first principles* calculations such has produced by [Octopus](http://www.tddft.org/programs/octopus) TDDFT code.
+Python utility to calculate the color of physical samples with spectra obtained from *first principles* calculations such has produced by e.g. [Octopus](http://www.tddft.org/programs/octopus) TDDFT code.

 The suite at the moment is composed of a single tool **color.py**.
 Another tool that calculates the spectral density from the molecular polarizability is soon to come.